khalidhagane/react_unsplash/README.md

-## You can run this project by following the steps below
+## You can run this project by running the commands below

 ### `git clone https://github.com/khalidhagane/react_unsplash.git`